Trauma Informed Care — It’s Not Just a Training

 “I had a training for Girl Scouts staff, and I invited some people who are in the medical profession because they were interested in learning more,” said Taylor.
 “That quickly morphed into me teaching medical students through the Medical College of Wisconsin, the Wausau branch.”

-So, at least once a year, Taylor goes to the Medical College and spends the day with students talking about trauma, trauma-informed responses and how trauma is showing up, particularly in the healthcare system.
+At least once a year, Taylor goes to the Medical College and spends the day with students talking about trauma, trauma-informed responses and how trauma is showing up, particularly in the healthcare system.

 “We have a lot of young adults who really don’t understand how trauma and biases are showing up in health care, and it’s such a great opportunity to have conversations about those things in tandem because you kind of have to talk about both of those at the same time.”